 3- The parent or legal guardian of a driver must sign the minor's release.

-1. Any chassis allowed / Body type is open.
+1. Any late model type chassis allowed / Body type is open.
 There is a 48" maximum front overhang measured from the axle measured to the forward most part of the car, ABC nose piece firmly recommended (note, any car that does not run an ABC style nose will be on a zero contact policy).
 There is a 55" maximum rear overhang measured from the rear axle to the rearward most part of the race car body/bumper/spoiler (nothing may extend beyond 55").
 Note; If rear bumper rail is exposed, it must be rounded where it meets the quarter panels so that it has no square edges and it must turn back in behind the rear tires and connect to back to the frame.
 The bumper must extend to the rear of the car even with the spoiler, or extend beyond the spoiler of the car.
 Maximum rear quarter panel height is 36 ".
 Maximum rear width of the body at bumper height is 72”.
 The window opening on the driver's side must be a minimum of 13" at the center of the door to the roof.
 Minimum wheel base is 101".
 Ride height rule; all cars must be able to get on and off the inspection scales without the use of any extra ramps or boards and the car must not drag on the scales.

 2. Any cast iron block wet sump engine allowed.

-3. The engine set-back rule is 1.5" back (the center of the forward most spark plug hole to the center of the upper ball joint on the same side) on the all non-602 crate engines.
+3. The engine set-back rule is 2" back (the center of the forward most spark plug hole to the center of the upper ball joint on the same side) on the all non-602 crate engines.
 Maximum engine set-back for the 602 crate engine is 6" measured the same way.

-4. Weight / 602 cars are to be 2850lbs total weight with maximum 60% left side weight.
-All others are to be 3050lbs with maximum 60% left side weight.
+4. Weight / 602 cars are to be 2875lbs total weight with maximum 60% left side weight.
+All other cars are to be 3075lbs with maximum 58% left side weight.
 602 engines must remain OEM as they came from the factory.
 All cars must run a 6,000 rpm chip; this includes 602, and the open engine in the Jr. Late Model Series.

 5. Restrictors / You may run any four barrel or a 4412 500cfm two barrel carburetor.
 All cars must run a Keyser ½" governor plate part number 100 12600 with the 1.000 inserts/restrictors in them.
 The part # for the inserts is 100 126100.